About the course

 To complete the PG Cert in CBT you will need to:

-- complete a 4,000-word case report of one treated case
+- term two: complete a case report of one treated case; and

-- submit audio/video recordings of CBT sessions for formative and summative assessment.
+- submit audio/video recordings of CBT sessions for formative and summative assessment in both terms.

 Completion of the course provides access to a growing network of course graduates and to an ongoing programme of follow-up workshops on CBT and related topics.
 Further supervision through OCTC may also be negotiated, for example, for participants wishing to achieve accreditation by the British Association of Behavioural & Cognitive Psychotherapies as a therapist, supervisor and/or trainer.